- What is an opportunity?

-- You cannot leverage Crunchbase data within an opportunity list.
+- You cannot leverage third-party data from people/organizations within an opportunity list.

-- This is because you can deliberately choose to associate multiple organizations to each opportunity.
-Crunchbase columns are designed to display data from one organization at a time.
+- This is because you can deliberately choose to associate multiple people/organizations to each opportunity.
+Our third-party data columns are designed to display data from one person/organization at a time.

-- You cannot leverage global fields from your people lists and organization lists (see What are Global Fields vs List-specific Fields?).
+- You cannot leverage global fields from your people lists and organization lists (see Fields: Enriched, Global, and List-specific).